rbgvictoria/keybase_model/docs/processing-key-files.md

 </caption>

-Large keys, of which we have quite a few in KeyBase, are often split into smaller subkeys (**figure 15**).
-Currently KeyBase does not deal with subkeys, but merging subkeys into one big key is the largest (and perhaps the only) source of reticulations, so it is a high priority for me to fix this in the new version.
-Subkeys are much more straightforward to deal with than and are much preferrable to reticulations and if KeyBase can deal with subkeys, we might not need special treatment for reticulations.
+Large keys, of which we have quite a few in KeyBase, are often split into smaller sub-keys (**figure 15**).
+Currently KeyBase does not deal with subkeys, but merging sub-keys into one big key is the largest (and perhaps the only) source of reticulations, so it is a high priority for me to fix this in the new version.
+Sub-keys are much more straightforward to deal with than and are much preferable to reticulations and if KeyBase can deal with sub-keys, we might not need special treatment for reticulations.

-CSV files for keys with subkeys need a fourth 'subkey' column.
-Therefore they need to have a headerrow, otherwise KeyBase will ignore this column.
+CSV files for keys with sub-keys need a fourth 'subkey' column.
+Therefore they need to have a header row, otherwise KeyBase will ignore this column.

 [[Example CSV of key with subkeys](./examples/keybase-import-key-with-subkeys-example.csv)]